tlhunter/mig/README.md

 ### Migrations Directory

-The migrations directory defaults to a folder named `migrations` in the current working directory.
+The migrations directory defaults to `./migrations`.
 This can be overridden in the following ways:

 ```sh
 mig --migrations="./db"